-20. Take a Walking Tour (one of the best things to do in Athens for foodies)
+20. Join a Walking Food Tour (one of the best things to do in Athens for foodies)

 21. Take a Day Trip to Hydra

-Another option is to join a full-day tour which takes you to Hydra, Poros and Aegina islands aboard a luxury cruise ship.
-Click here to learn more, or click on the image below:
+Another option is to join a full-day tour that takes you to Hydra, Poros, and Aegina islands aboard a luxury cruise ship.
+Click here to learn more.

 22. Visit Parliament Building

 It became the Parliament building in 1935 after the monarchy was abolished in 1929.
-I suggest seeing it at night as well as it is very beautifully lit.
+I suggest seeing it at night when it’s beautifully lit.

 23. Eat Gyros

-The gyro consists of chicken or lamb, french fries, onions and tomatoes wrapped up in a pita bread.
+The gyro consists of chicken or lamb, french fries, onions, and tomatoes all wrapped up in soft pita bread.
 Sometimes you can order them open-faced on a plate.
-They are pretty big and if you’ve done tons of walking this is the meal for you!
+They are pretty big, so if you’ve done tons of walking this is the meal for you.

 24. Take a Day Sailing Trip

 One of my favorite things to do in Greece is to sail.
-You can take a day sailing trip that lasts all day and ones that are just half days.
+You can join a sailing trip that lasts all day, or take a half-day tour.
 You can even sail to some of the islands.